wipoi/Biopython_Github-assignment/README.md

 ## Filtering a sequence file
 ### filter.py
->This script writes protein sequences egal or bigger than 100 amino acids long of the *NC_000913.faa* file in the *NC_000913_long_only.faa* file using the write() >method.
+>This script writes protein sequences egal or bigger than 100 amino acids long of the *NC_000913.faa* file in the *NC_000913_long_only.faa* file using the write() method.
->It also print the number of retained sequences among all:
+>It also prints the number of retained sequences among all:
 >`3720 records selected out of 4140`

 ### filter1.1.py